Ant0in/Deezify/javadoc/legal/dejavufonts.md

 Fonts are (c) Bitstream (see below).
 DejaVu changes are in public domain.

-Math extensions done by B. Jackowski, P. Strzelczyk and P. Pianowski (on behalf of TeX users groups) are in public domain.
+Math extensions done by B. Jackowski, P. Strzelczyk and P. Pianowski (on behalf of TeX userProfiles groups) are in public domain.

 Letters imported from Euler Fraktur from AMSfonts are (c) American Mathematical Society (see below).